 “I feel I am contributing to the ‘larger picture’ and are helping make improvements to services.
 I am supported throughout by Healthwatch Lancashire and my opinions are valued.”

 Healthwatch Lancashire is looking for more volunteers who are willing to listen to people’s views about health and social care in Lancashire.

-If you are interested in supporting our engagement activities in locations such as hospitals, GP practices and community venues please get in touch by calling 01524 239100 and speaking to Jess Wood, Project Officer (Volunteers and Projects) or email email@example.com.
+If you are interested in supporting our engagement activities in locations such as hospitals, GP practices, care homes and community engagement, please get in touch by calling 01524 239100 and speaking to Jess Wood, Project Officer (Volunteers and Projects) or email firstname.lastname@example.org.